MC Sports: History

 MC Sports began in 1946 as Michigan Clothiers in Grand Rapids, Michigan.
 At this time, men's clothing had shared the shelving spaces with military surplus items.
 It was founded by Jack and Genevieve Finkelstein and later run by their three sons, Ed, Raleigh and Mort Finkelstein.

 MC Sports switched its focus from clothing to sports equipment, footwear and apparel.
 In 1987, MC Sports accelerated its expansion through the acquisition of Morrie Mages' Sports, a three-store chain located in the Chicago area.
 A year later, Browns Sporting Goods was acquired adding 19 stores to its portfolio.

-MC Sports had over 75 locations in Michigan, Ohio, Illinois, Indiana, Wisconsin, Missouri, and Iowa.
+MC Sports had over 75 locations in Michigan, Ohio, Kansas, Illinois, Indiana, Wisconsin, Missouri, and Iowa.
 Amid competition from chains such as Sports Authority, MC Sports still retained a vast majority of their locations until the company's ultimate demise.
 At the time of its closure, the company was ranked as the 75th-largest retailer of sporting goods in the United States.